 Here is a quick run-through of what our actual budget looked like for visiting Nashville.

-For this trip, I was able to cut our airfare from $273 to $73 by signing up for another travel perks credit card.
-This is something I don’t recommend doing if you are currently in debt, however.
+For this trip, I was able to cut our airfare from $273 to $73 by signing up for a DeltaSkyMiles travel perks credit card.
+There are insane benefits to using credit card to travel hack!
+(This is something I don’t recommend doing if you are currently in debt, or struggle to stick to a budget.)

 If you are good at managing money and wanting to travel more on a budget, I highly recommend looking into travel credit card hacking.